 Get free two-day shipping on eligible Target.com purchases

 To see whether this card’s free two-day shipping is right for you, consider Target’s normal options for standard and two-day shipping.

-Standard shipping — three to five business days — and two-day shipping are already free if your order size is at least $35.
+Standard shipping is three to five business days, and two-day shipping is always free if you spend $35 or more.
 The minimum shipping charge is $5.99.
-Meanwhile, you’ll receive two-day shipping at Target.com, regardless of order size, when you use your Target REDcard™ Credit Card.
+When you use your Target REDcard™ Credit Card, you get free two-day shipping at Target.com, regardless of order size.
 That means the card’s shipping benefit is most useful if you often make small purchases on the retailer’s website.

-Still, shipping rates offered by the Target REDcard™ Credit Card compare favorably to a rival, the Amazon Rewards Visa Signature Card.
+Still, shipping rates offered by the Target REDcard™ Credit Card compare favorably to its rival, the Amazon Rewards Visa Signature Card.
 The latter doesn’t offer free shipping.